howerj/libforth/libforth.md

         4

-The simplicity of the language allows for a very small interpreter, the loop looks something like this:
+The simplicity of the language allows for a small interpreter, the loop looks something like this:

-        1) Read in a space delimited FORTH WORD.
+        1) Read in a space delimited Forth WORD.
         2) Is this WORD in the dictionary?
            FOUND)      Are we in IMMEDIATE mode?
                        IMMEDIATE-MODE) Execute WORD.